The Zoo FenceThe Zoo Fence

 Here let me be clear.
 Those words are not advice, not even suggestion.
 They are just a personal answer to a presumed question.
 As I have said before, and will likely say again, as I see it there is nothing more personal and private than the spiritual path each of us will undertake sooner or later.

 Yea, well, this too: Does God exist?
-Sometimes, when talking about The Zoo Fence, a question arises about the existence of God; Do I or don’t I?
-If the question is seriously intended, my answer is, no, I do not believe God exists.
-And the reason is, I KNOW God exists.
+Sometimes, a question arises about belief in the existence of God.
+As I see it, no, I do not believe God exists.
+And the reason for that is, I KNOW God exists.
 For me, God’s existence is not about belief … or faith.

 Which generates the question, “How can you possibly know that? ” To which my response is, “I know that God exists in the same way I know that I exist.”

 It’s none of those, is it?
 The fact is I know I exist, we each know that we exist, for no other reason than that I know it, we know it.
 We don’t need proof.
 Why?
-Because whether or not I exist is not in question.
-Again, I know it to be true not for any particular reason, not because I can prove it, but simply because there is no doubt about it.
+Because whether or not I exist or you exist is not in question.
+Again, we each know it to be true not for any particular reason, not because we can prove it, but simply because there is no doubt about it.
 I know it.
+You know it.
 Period.

 For me, that’s the way it is with God.
 I know that God exists in the same way, simply because I know it.
 Again, it’s not belief (religious or otherwise), it’s not faith; it’s knowledge.
 I know it.

 Nonsense, some will say.
 I do not argue with that.
-My situation (my problem?) is that, as far back as I can remember, I have felt this way about God, sensing, knowing, God’s constant presence, omnipresence.
+My situation (my problem?) is that, as far back as I can remember, I have felt this way about God, sensing, knowing, God’s presence.
 My perception of God — who, what, how — has changed (matured?) over the decades, but never has it wavered: God is here, at hand, in my life — permanently indisputably perceptibly.
+I do not know, I have never known, what God is (precisely), but I do know, and I have always known (with certainty), that God is.

-Just now, writing these words, “atmosphere” came to my mind as a metaphor for my “situation,” Atmosphere is here and everywhere, now and always — invisible, indistinct, untouchable, silent.
+Just now, writing these words, “atmosphere” came to my mind as a metaphor for my “situation.”
+Atmosphere is here and everywhere, now and always — invisible, indistinct, untouchable, silent.
 Wherever we go, whatever we are doing, however we feel, atmosphere is here, always, everywhere, certainly.
 A given, a constant.
 To me, God is like that … but more than that.
 How more?
 Well, a meteorologist might argue, but to me the atmosphere is not, uh, alive in the same way that God is alive.
 A Living Presence.
-A Certainty.
+Sensed Existence.
 Yes, capital letters.
 Maybe that’s the difference.

 That said, let me be clear.
 I am not a God freak.
-There are few on the planet who know this about me — other than Nancy and now you.
+I do not make noise about this, and so there are few on the planet who know this about me — other than Nancy and now you.
 And that’s as it should be.
 Which brings us back to this.

 Finally, here’s a Brother Theophyle cartoon: Theo questions Rabbit, “How come you’re so sure God exists?”
 Rabbit says, “That’s easy.
 I created Him.”
 Theo suggests, “Don’t you mean He created you?”
 Rabbit replies, “That’s what I said.
 He created me to create Him.”